 What is School Like in Canada?

-School closures and “snow days” are actually quite common throughout the school year and winter in Canada.
-The school, radio, or television will inform you if your child’s school is closed for the day due to a snowstorm or extreme cold.
+- School closures and “snow days” are common.
+The school, radio, or television will inform you if your child’s school is closed due to a snowstorm or extreme cold.

-After school, many schools offer extracurricular actives which include school clubs, sports teams, hobby clubs, study groups, etc.
+- Many schools offer extracurricular actives after classes which include school clubs, sports teams, hobby clubs, study groups, etc.